-- Dozens of ideas to create successful math learning centers in your classroom
+- Dozens of ideas to create successful math learning centers in your classrooms

 - Springboard activities to use with the whole class to motivate your students for learning center work

-Your instructors will be available to answer your specific questions and the unique needs of your own math program.
+Deborah Allen Wirth will be available to answer your specific questions and the unique needs of your own grades K‑3 math program.

 On-Site Training Guarantee